Risingson/eveeyedocs/docs/sync/client-synchronisation.md

 Microsoft Edge browser opens a new instance when starting the browser.
 Track one character per instance.<br>

 ### Other browsers
-Just search the web how to open a new instance of that browser and track on character per instance.<br>
+Just search the web on how to open a new instance of that browser and track on character per instance.<br>

 !!! warning "Live kill-stream"
     When running multiple instances with zKill livestream enabled the service may stop working for you would send too many requests from the same IP-address.
 I recommend using it only on one instance.